-Assumption Risk Level of Uncertainty Reasons and Financial Impact of Uncertainty • Any inflationary increase in Council's costs that is not offset by efficiency gains or revenue is likely to impact the timing of future works or increase borrowing.
+Assumption Risk Level of Uncertainty Reasons and Financial Impact of Uncertainty Any inflationary increase in Council's costs that is not offset by efficiency gains or revenue is likely to impact the timing of future works or increase borrowing.
 1.2 Sources of funds for replacing assets.
 The sources of funds will occur as projected.
 Funding does not occur as projected and borrowing is required.
 Low Council is well placed to borrow funds as required and remain within its LGFA benchmarks.
 The impact to ratepayers of every \$10 million of additional borrowing for capital works is a 0.11% increase to rates spread over two years.
 This increase accounts for the interest cost and repayment of the borrowing over 30 years.
 1.3 Asset life.
 Useful life of assets is as recorded in asset management plans or based upon professional advice (the Accounting Policies Useful live of an asset/s is significantly shorter than expected.
 Moderate Council maintains its databases with the latest condition information.
 However, piped networks are below ground making remaining life more difficult to assess. detail the useful lives by asset class).
-Ideally assets need to be replaced just in time.
+2011 Ideally assets need to be replaced just in time.
 Earlier replacement would put more pressure on the Council's capital programme, leading to higher depreciation expense and financing costs.
 Late replacement leads to more expensive replacements costs plus generally greater impacts on the operational costs, community and the environment.
 1.4 Carrying value of assets.
-The opening statement of financial position reflects the Asset revaluations will differ to that Low Land and buildings were revalued as at 30 June 2021. correct asset values. planned and change projected carrying values of the assets and depreciation expense.
-Waste water, water supply and stormwater, were revalued at 30 June 2020.
-The carrying value of assets are revalued on a regular basis. depreciation expense.
+The opening statement of financial position reflects the Asset revaluations will differ to that planned and change projected Low Land and buildings were revalued as at 30 June 2021.
+Waste water, water supply and stormwater, were revalued correct asset values.
+The carrying value of assets are revalued on a regular basis. carrying values of the assets and depreciation expense. at 30 June 2020.
 Roading assets were revalued at 30 June 2019.
 The valuation of the Council's facilities and infrastructural assets at optimum depreciated replacement cost involves a significant amount of judgement in estimating the replacement unit cost, asset condition (for underground assets) and the remaining useful life of the assets.